Camp for girls at risk of HIV aims to boost self esteem

 "But who do they think they are infecting?
 They are not just infecting each other," she said.

-The week-long camp near Richmond features activities designed to boost self esteem and teach HIV prevention strategies.
+The week-long camp, located on a commercial strip near Richmond, features activities designed to boost self esteem and teach HIV prevention strategies.

 One wall was decorated with portraits of accomplished African-American women such as Coretta Scott King and Angela Davis who organizers hoped would inspire them.

-The words "Wisdom of Our Ancestors" adorned a doorway, as well as Langston Hughes' poem "Harlem" and a Nelson Mandela quote, "The more informed you are the less arrogant and aggressive you are."
+The words "Wisdom of Our Ancestors" adorned a doorway, as well as Langston Hughes' poem "Harlem" ("What happens to a dream deferred?...") and a Nelson Mandela quote, "The more informed you are the less arrogant and aggressive you are."

+Jet Magazines and books by African-American authors lined tables, across from enlarged copies of President Barack Obama on the cover of Ebony Magazine and a quilt with symbols from the Underground Railroad.

 "The stronger your self identification and self worth, the easier it is to say no and remove yourself from situations that can cause you a lifetime of pain," said Charlene Brown, Fan Free Clinic's case manager.